vinaygopinath/androidtutorial/app/views/concept_lessons/_android_activity.html.md

 Now once you saw onRestart, just press the back button, this will exit your application but notice that onDestory is called when you exit.
 And before onDestory, onPause and onStop is called.

-Summarizing the chapter, you understood why an Activity Lifecycle exists, what is its importance and what are the different Lifecycle states which an activity goes through.
+Summarizing the chapter, you understood why an Android Activity Lifecycle exists, what is its importance and what are the different Lifecycle states which an activity goes through.